Blog

 Important Notes:

 • WSDOT does not use the E-Verify system.
-For more information, please visit www.uscis.gov.
+For more information, please visit www.uscis.gov

-Why WSDOT:
+Why WSDOT?

 • Work-Life Balance – We offer flexible work schedules that allow you time for your life outside of this excellent opportunity.